Mythri532/docker/Readme2.md

 **Master Nodes**

-This Master node which control the cluster state and nodes.<br>
+This Master node which control the cluster state and nodes<br>

 **API Server** - The API Server provides APIs to support lifecycle orchestration scaling,updates and so on for different types of applications.
 It<br> also acts as the gateway to the cluster, which get the initial request to update the cluster , query to cluster so the API server must<br> be accessible by clients from outside the cluster.
 Acts as a gatekeeper to authenticate the request to cluster .Clients authenticate <br>via the API Server, and also use it as a proxy/tunnel to nodes and pods (and services).<br>

-Whenever pods to be created or new service ,deploy new application ,initially user should interact with master node api server further request will be sent to other<br> processes.It is the entrypoint to the cluster. <br>
+Whenever pods to be created or new service ,deploy new application ,initially user should interact with master node api server further<br> request<br> will be sent to other processes.It is the entrypoint to the cluster. <br>

 **The Scheduler**<br>